wright-group/WrightTools/docs/collection.rst

    >>> results.confusing
    <WrightTools.Data 'confusing'>

-Jeez, it would be nice to also keep track of the calibration data from our experiment.
+Ever think to yourself "Jeez, it would be nice to also keep track of the calibration data from our experiment"?
 Let's add a child collection called calibration within our root results collection.
 We'll fill this collection with our calibration data.